Ko ngā pūrākau a te hunga FASD | Stories from those with FASD

 It is a relatively common problem for people with FASD, and it is all to do with the way your brain works.
 However, there are things you can do to manage your money better.

-• Children and teens with FASD often have trouble with abstract concepts such as money.
-Although you can touch money and hold it in your hand, the value of it and the worth of items are ideas that can be hard to get a grip on!
+• Although you can touch money and hold it in your hand, the value of it and the worth of items are ideas that can be hard to understand!
+You're not alone – it's a common problem for many neurodiverse people.

-• As an FASD individual it's pretty common to ‘live in the moment’ – you may not always think about past mistakes or future consequences of your actions as these concepts are hard to think about, too.
+• As an FASD individual it's easy to ‘live in the moment’ – you may not always think about past mistakes or future consequences of your actions, because these ideas can be hard to think about, too.

 • Have an allowance each day/week/month that is broken up into smaller payments for certain things.

-• Plan out exactly where the money should go, write it down, and check in with a parent or caregiver.
+• Plan out exactly where the money should go, write it down, and check in with a parent or caregiver if unsure.

 • Practise using money at home to match sums of money with the value of clothing, groceries, etc.